jtechprojects/cybersecurity-homelab/README.md

 * Establishing sessions with a vulnerable target in a controlled environment
 * Understanding communication between physical and virtual systems

-Using SSH allowed me to perform much of this testing directly from my Windows 11 management workstation while the security tools and attacks were executed from the dedicated physical Kali Linux machine.
+Using SSH allows me to perform testing directly from my Windows 11 management workstation while the security tools and testing activity are executed from the dedicated physical Kali Linux machine.

 ## Hardware Upgrades and Troubleshooting